The Connection Curve:

 are over 18 years of age

-What if the person I have nominated doesn't want to participate?
+What if the people I have invited don't want to participate?

-If I have received invitation do I have to participate?
+If I have received an invitation do I have to participate?

 Not at all, this project is entirely voluntary.
 If you'd prefer not to participate just let the person that invited you know that you are not interested.

 If I have received an invitation and I am interested to go ahead, what is involved?

 Fill in the Participant Information and Consent Form here and fill out the details.